 What is Customer Development?

-Usually, in Lean startup methodology, the customer development phase follows the business model design phase, and precedes the agile engineering phase.
+Usually, in Lean startup methodology, the customer development phase follows the business model design phase and precedes the agile engineering phase.
 The customer development method is used when you aren’t aware of the problem, and agile engineering is useful when you aren’t aware of the solution.
-Lean methodology makes use of both approaches and helps identify problems and validate assumed solutions through feedback.
-You’d also be solving questions around whether the market is large enough to support your product and how effectively you can scale it.
+The lean methodology makes use of both approaches and helps identify problems and validate assumed solutions through feedback.
+You’d also be solving questions about whether the market is large enough to support your product and how effectively you can scale it.

 Past instances of customer development

 The customer development approach was introduced by Steve Blank in his book ‘The Four Steps to the Epiphany’, in 2005.
 He wrote the book based on what he observed in several startups that launched products.